-2 For example, Alonso-Borrego et al. (2005) build a general equilibrium labor-search model with heterogeneous agents and firing costs for analyzing labor market reforms.
-Another case studies are Conde-Ruiz and González (2012) and Conde-Ruiz and González (2016), where they analyze Spain's 2011 pension reform and evaluate potential pension system scenarios á la Bismark or Beveridge for Spain.
+&lt;sup>2For example, Alonso-Borrego et al. (2005) build a general-equilibrium labor-search model with heterogeneous agents and firing costs for analyzing labor market reforms.
+Another case studies are Conde-Ruiz and González (2012) and Conde-Ruiz and González (2016), where they analyze Spain's 2011 pension reform and evaluate potential pension system scenarios à la Bismark or Beveridge for Spain.
 They use a model of heterogeneous agents with overlapping generations (OLG).
 Again, on the subject of demographic change and pension reform in Spain, two studies are found: Sánchez Martín (2010), which uses a general equilibrium model with heterogeneous agents and endogenous retirement, and the article by Sánchez Martín and Sánchez Marcos (2010), which uses a Two-Earners OLG general equilibrium model.

-3 This frames the model here presented within the methodological literature related to heterogeneous agents general equilibrium models with incomplete markets originally developed by Huggett (1993), Aiyagari (1994), Krusell and Smith (1998), Quadrini (2000), and De Nardi (2004), among others.
-These models distinct labor market opportunities using an uninsurable process on the endowment of efficiency labor units that features nonlinear dynamics.
+librium models devoted to study policy implications for wealth and income inequality, none of them combined the main characteristics of the dynastic and of the life cycle abstractions (hybrid model with retirement and bequests).
+Contrarily, these models are built in either dynastic or life cycle fashions.
+This is where this study adds value, as it proposes other methodologies previously used in other contexts to be applied to the Spanish scenario.
+The theoretical framework is built for Spain following Castañeda et al. (2003), who also rely on a hybrid approach to account for the U.S. earnings and wealth inequality.
+Heterogeneity is introduced in this setup via distinct labor market opportunities using an uninsurable process on the endowment of efficiency labor units that features non-linear dynamics.
 Given the labor market opportunity, the households choose their work effort.
 In other words, the labor choice is set here to be endogenous, as in Pijoan-Mas and González Torrabadella (2006).
-Life cycle characteristics are modeled using aging and retirement, and dynastic links are modeled in a way that households are altruistic toward their descendants.
+Life cycle characteristics are modeled using aging and retirement and dynastic links are modeled in a way that households are altruistic toward their descendants.
 Once the model is properly calibrated to match some empirical statistics of the Spanish economy, these features ensure that households save for precautionary motives (life cycle reasons and altruistic reasons), as argued by Díaz-Giménez and Pijoan-Mas (2019).
 This model economy replicates the distributions of income and wealth in very much detail.
-Further, it also works well when replicating the very top tails of those distributions.4
+Further, it also works well when replicating the very top tails of those distributions.